 Wang and Lee (2009) investigated the interactive effects of the psychological empowerment dimensions on job satisfaction.
-Using data collected from 485 employees of local for-profit organizations (service, retail and distribution, research, and manufacturing), the authors find intriguing threeway interactions among the dimensions.
+Using data collected from 485 employees of local for-profit organizations (service, retail and distribution, research, and manufacturing), the authors find intriguing three-way interactions among the dimensions.
 Choice has a weak but negative effect on job satisfaction when both competence and impact are high or low but has a strong positive effect when one of the two dimensions of competence and impact is low and the other is high.
-Impact has no effect on job satisfaction when choice and competence are both high and both low.
-The effect of impact is positive only when one of the two dimensions is high and the other is low.
+Impact has no effect on job satisfaction when one of the two dimensions is high and the other is low.
 In addition, high levels of choice and competence reinforce the positive effect of meaning on job satisfaction.
 It is evident that the dimensions may reinforce each other in affecting job outcomes.
 The results offer important insights for future theory development on psychological empowerment.